joe-granick/zettelkasten_2/reference/Wengrow 2020.md

 ```

 ##### Exercises
 1. Insert following array of number into an empyt binary search tree.
-What does the resulting tree look like
+What does the resulting tree look like?
 ![[Wengrowm 2020 Chapter 15 Exercise 1.svg]]
-2.
+2. What are the mac number of steps needed to search for a value in a well balanced binary search tree?
+	- Answer: $log_{2}1000$ takes 10 steps
+3. Write an algorithm that finds the maximum value in a Binary Search Tree
+	- Answer: this just requires finding the rightmost child node
 ## Chapter 16:
 Topic: